hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 - there are separate guidelines in the zip file for during and after the transition period (see below)
 - single house consignments apply only to the transition period and multiple house consignments apply only to the post-transition period

-**Note:** The current status of the post-transition period printing guidelines is ‘draft‘.
-If the guidelines change after they have been finalised, we will advise you.

-**Note:** Please ignore any TSAD references in any of the files in the zip file.

 The following printing guidelines are important:

 - the ‘liability amount‘ information in the guarantee data group is not printed on a TAD